 - Transactional emails built into the platform etc.

-Such workflows require dozens if not hundreds of test email accounts set up.
-And not only before the product launch but on every single change in the application that could impact email communication.
-Unless you have a dedicated team at your disposal that can be used solely for setting up and tracking dummy accounts, this immediately disqualifies all these services.
-By their very nature, they vanish within up to a few hours.
-If you added 100s of email@example.com (can we please keep this address??) type addresses to your codebase, they would be nothing but useless at your next testing session.
-The same goes for Mailinator, which allows the creation of hundreds of dummy addresses in seconds.
-They also disappear within hours and emails sent would obviously bounce on the following tests.
-What does this mean?
-That you would need to set things up from scratch for every QA session.
-Every single time.
-Save yourself the trouble.
+Such workflows require dozens if not hundreds of test email accounts to be set up.
+Not only before the product launch, but for every single change in the application that could impact email communication.
+Unless you have a dedicated team at your disposal that can be used solely for setting up and tracking throwaway accounts, this immediately disqualifies disposable email services.
+Typically, they vanish within up to a few hours.
+If you added 100s of firstname.lastname@example.org type addresses to your codebase, they would be nothing but useless by your next testing session.

 And finally, there is still a risk of spamming real users with your test messages.
 Even the most proficient QAs and developers can miss a line of code here and there that handles some email workflow.
 If the reference to a real database is not replaced with a dummy email address for testing, real users will likely get your “hello world” message.
 Some might say “hi back!” but most will be rather disappointed with your lack of professionalism.